wilrob/arcadia/README.md

 # arcadia
-This photo album in plain javascript allows you to display the contents of photo folders.<br />
-It uses <a href="https://github.com/MikeKovarik/exifr">exifr</a> to display the metadata contained in each photo.
+This photo album in plain javascript allows you to display the contents of your photo folders as well as the metadata contained in each photo<br />
-As well as <a href="https://fancyapps.com/fancybox/">fancybox</a> for displaying photos in original format.<br />
 Photos are displayed in blog or mosaic format.
 <br /><br />
 Try it yourself - <a href="http://arcadia.lbpu3811.odns.fr" target="_blank">demo</a>